Herimitsinjo/data-analysis-porfolio/README.md

 ### 1. Project description

 This project is to prepare a report for a bank’s loan division.
 I need to find out if a customer’s marital status and number of children has an impact on whether they will default on a loan.
-If you want to see the code right away, click [link to the project code!](https://github.com/Herimitsinjo/data-analysis-porfolio1/blob/main/Analysis%20and%20identification%20of%20the%20creditworthy%20clients.ipynb)
+If you want to see the project code now, click [link to the project code!](https://github.com/Herimitsinjo/data-analysis-porfolio1/blob/main/Analysis%20and%20identification%20of%20the%20creditworthy%20clients.ipynb)

 The bank already has some data on customers’ credit worthiness.
 This report will be considered when building a credit scoring of a potential customer.
 A credit scoring is used to evaluate the ability of a potential borrower to repay their loan.